istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 EOF
 {{< /text >}}

 In this case, since the service is in plain text mode.
-Isti automatically configure clients to send plain text traffic to avoid breakage.
+Istio automatically configure clients to send plain text traffic to avoid breakage.
 Confirm all the traffic still succeed.

 {{< text bash >}}